 Day 12 – Papallacta Pass and Guango

 We will start early for a drive up and over the continental divide, crossing Papallacta Pass (13,500 feet).
 This road provides access to scrub, grassland, forest and paramo, including the Polylepis Forest.
 Wind, snow and rain could hit us at any time at the crest of the Andes so an early arrival is a must.
 Our targets include Rufous-bellied Seed-Snipe, Silvery Grebe, Giant Conebill, Variable Hawk, Tawny Antpitta, Paramo Tapaculo, Chestnut-winged Cinclodes, Many-striped Canestero, Brown-backed Chat-Tyrant and Plumbeous Sierra-Finch.
 Descending to lower elevations through the temperate forest of the northeastern slope will be a warming experience.
+Others birding spots include a trout pond, Cayambe Coca National Park and the Elfin Forest.
 At the famed hummingbird feeders of Guango Lodge we’ll look for Tourmaline Sunangle, Buff-tailed Coronet, Chestnut-breasted Coronet and White-bellied Woodstar.
 The surrounding temperate forest might reveal Torrent Duck, Pearled Treerunner, White-banded Tyrannulet, Gray-headed Bush-Tanager, Blue-and-black Tanager, Masked Flowerpiercer and the raucous Turquise Jay among others.
 Overnight at Guango Lodge (10,078 feet).

 Day 13 – Guango to San Isidro